Improved photometric redshift estimations through self-organising map-based data augmentation: Dataset Configuration

 In contrast, wide‐field campaigns like \textit{Euclid} and DESI also target bluer star-forming galaxies that exhibit prominent emission lines, particularly at high redshift.
 This selection is mainly influenced by detectability criteria regarding emission line flux and redshift window instead of colour \citep{2024A&A...689A.166C, 2023AJ....165..126R}, making them less affected by a red-galaxy exclusion.
 In order to simulate the influence of more intricate selection functions within the multi-dimensional colour space, we randomly choose SOM cells at a rate \(r_\ast\), which is uniformly distributed across the interval \(r \in \left[0.2, 0.8\right]\).
 This is applied to both the LSST Y1 and Y10 scenarios, with galaxies in the unselected cells being disregarded.
 Although our probabilistic prior within this parametrised framework is deliberately simplistic, it provides useful flexibility to capture variations in colour thresholds across different surveys.
 More sophisticated, survey‐specific colour boundaries could be incorporated in future developments.

 Moreover, we account for the impact of the spectroscopic success rate \(\lambda (i)\) by modelling it as a logistic function of the galaxy \(i-\)band apparent magnitude:

 In this context, \(i_\ast\) represents the upper threshold previously defined in the \(i\)-band magnitude for each \texttt{Application} dataset.
 To introduce additional stochasticity, we draw the parameter \(\lambda_\ast\) uniformly from the range \(0.5 < \lambda_\ast < 5.0\) for both Y1 and Y10 scenarios, thereby capturing different levels of spectroscopic survey completeness.
-This prescription yields an almost complete success rate for the brightest sources (\(i \lesssim 18 \)), followed by a steep decline as the SNR decreases.